-This RIPP is in its draft form at the moment as it is based on preliminary 9. design/feasibility design.
-One of the constraints and limitations of the RIPP is that some of the impacts are not final and is based on preliminary assessment for transmission lines..
-For example, exact route alignments for transmission lines including the tower footings are not detailed and final at this stage.
-As a practice, the finaization of route alignment passes through many phases such as desk review, walk-over survey, preliminary survey based on feasibility design, detailed survey during detailed design and final survey by the contractor during the check surveys.
-Therefore, assessment has been done based on the inventory survey which is walkover surveys for the lines.
-NEA will be responsible for finalizing the route alignment and tower footing locations and accordingly, this draft RIPP will be finalized and updated prior to the implementation and construction.
-Also, sites for some of the grid substations are not vet final and NEA did not publish notice for land acquisition except for Dana, Khudi and Samudratar GSS.
-Census survey was carried out for these 3 GSS (Dana, Khudi and Samudratar) Sites for remaining GSS have to be finalized following which census of all affected persons will be carried out during detailed design.
-As per the discussions with EA and as per NEA's standard practice, census can only be done when official notification is published in which NEA provides the details of each plots and owners details.
-Therefore, census for all subprojects was not done.
-This component of NEA being a project loan, does not have framework, however, a broad entitlement matrix is prepared keeping in consideration to addres and mitigate all likely and unforeseen impacts.
+9. This RIPP is in its draft form at the moment as it is based on preliminary assessment.
+One of the constraints and limitations of the RIPP is that some of the impacts are based on assumptions distribution lines.
+Exact route alignments for distribution lines including footings for the poles are not known.
+This will be done during the detailed design.
+Therefore, assessment has been done based preliminary assesment.
+NEA will be responsible for finalizing the route alignment and accordingly, this draft RIPP will be finalized and updated prior to the implementation and construction.
+Sites for 24 distribution s/s have just been identified and needs to be finalized following which census of all affected persons will be carried out during detailed design.
+As per the discussions with EA and as per NEA's standard practice, census can only be done when official notification for land acquisition is published in which NEA provides the details of each plots and owners details.
+Therefore, census survey could not be carried out.
+A broad entitlement matrix is prepared to addres and mitigates all likely and unforeseen impacts.
 Following will be steps to finalize and update the draft RIPP prior to its implementation.

-- NEA needs to finalize the locations for 3 proposed new GSS (Kusuma, Bardaghat, Manag and Matatirtha) which are proposed on private land. - NEA will collect the land details for these GSS for publishing the notice for land acquisition following which census surveys will be carried out for all DPs/APs. - NEA will finalize the design to the detailed extent with exact line alignment and physical pegging of each tower footings. - NEA will collect land details including ownership of land for each tower and a list containing the amount of land and owners' details. - NEA will collect the list of owners to be impacted under the RoW for transmission lines based on the final route alignment survey and check survey. - Collection of land details if there is any change in GSS land and accordingly carrying out census survey for all DPs/APs. - Based on the final alignment, inventory and detailed assessment on loss of crops and trees need to be enumerated and recorded. - Upon collection of all necessary data, the draft RIPP needs to be updated/finalized and the updated/finalized will be sent to ADB for approval and for further disclosure.
+- NEA needs to finalize the locations 24 proposed new distribution 33/11 kV substations which are proposed on private land. - NEA will collect the land details for the distribution s/s for publishing the notice for land acquisition following which census surveys will be carried out for all DPs/APs. - NEA will finalize the design to the detailed extent with exact line alignment and physical pegging of each pole. - NEA will collect the list of owners to be impacted under the RoW for 33 kV distribution lines based on the final route alignment survey and check survey. - Collection of land details if there is any change in distribution S/S land and accordingly carrying out census survey for all DPs/APs. - Based on the final alignment, inventory and detailed assessment on loss of crops and trees need to be enumerated and recorded. - Consultaions with people for fixing the lines and pegging of poles - Upon collection of all necessary data, the draft RIPP needs to be updated/finalized and the updated/finalized will be sent to ADB for approval and for further disclosure.